 If you were injured while a crime was in progress, you also only have two years in which to make a claim through the Criminal Injuries Compensation Authority.

 Accident Advice Helpline

-If you need expert legal advice and help to start the claims’ process, call us at Accident Advice Helpline at any time, as the freephone lines will be open as usual.
-From a landline, call 0800 689 0500, or 0333 500 0993 from a mobile.
+If you need expert legal advice and help to start the claims’ process, call us at Accident Advice Helpline at any time.
+From a landline, call free on 0800 689 0500, or 0333 500 0993 from a mobile (charges may vary).
 Why not call us now to find out exactly how we may be able to help you?